 As the 2nd Safest City and the 22nd Best Place to Live in the country, you can experience all the West has to offer in an environment that makes you feel like you’ve come home.

 The iconic water tower stands tall in downtown Gilbert in an area that once housed little more than the post office.
-Today, you will find the downtown bustling with shops, restaurants, a theater, art galleries, and is now home to Saint Xavier University.
+Today, you will find the downtown bustling with shops, restaurants, a theater, and art galleries.

 Gilbert offers several shopping venues from unique boutiques in our Heritage District to the SanTan Village Shopping Center.
 At SanTan Village, you can find everything from Macys, Dillards, Apple, and Coach to Sephora and Barnes & Noble, along with many delicious dining options to satisfy everyone’s taste.